 Jimmy's lookout anti-aircraft bunker is located near the airport.

 Roseneath and Wulguru have a number of heritage-listed sites, including a former Operations and Signals Bunker.
 Wulguru has a number of heritage-listed sites as well that we need to explore and document in the near future.

 Orpheus Island US submarine repair station, Palm Island Group

-Note that some of these locations are located on private property and prior permission is required to access the location.This post is slowly getting updated.
+Note that some of these locations are located on private property, and prior permission is required to access some locations.This post is slowly getting updated.
 Ask for more information.

 Here's an interactive map of all the WWII Bunkers of the Townsville area.

-We would like these historic sites to be remembered, and we would like the relics and artefacts to stay at the site and not fall victim to collectors and trophy hunters.
-There are few places remaining like this in Australia, let alone the world, to explore that have not been pillaged.
+We would like these historic sites to be remembered, and we would like the relics and artefacts to stay on site, untouched, and not fall victim to collectors and trophy hunters.
+There are few places remaining like these in Australia, let alone the world, to explore that have not been pillaged.
 There is no reason to remove objects from any of these sites.
-Please be responsible, respect the history, and respect the importance of this site for future generations.
-Take photos and leave only footprints.Note that ozatwar.com was used to source some bunker names.
+Please be responsible, respect the history, and respect the importance of these sites for future generations.
+Leave No Trace - Take photos and leave only footprints.Note that ozatwar.com was used to source some bunker names.
 You can find more information and history at Australia at War.
 Neil Olsen from Neilo's Images has also provided locations and many photos of these locations.